zanxiaofeng/gofile/README.md

 # Gofile

-A tiny directory listing web server.
+A non-blocking directory listing and file server.
-It implementats HTTP/1.1 keepalive and chunked transfer encoding.
+It implementats HTTP/1.1 keepalive, chunked transfer, and byte range.

 This tool is built for learning purpose only.
 It is not intended to be used in production.